 What does the Echo Show home monitoring feature do?

+Before we get to how to use your Amazon Echo Show as a home security camera, it's worth being aware of the perks it has to offer.
 The Home Monitoring feature lets you view the live feed from any Echo Show’s camera in your home on another Echo Show, or via the Alexa app on your phone.
 It works in much the same way as a drop-in call, just without video on your face in the top right-hand corner.
 You can also use an Alexa-enabled Fire TV device and view the footage on your TV.

 If you have an Echo Show 10, which has a rotating screen, you can swipe left and right on the phone screen to get the camera to rotate.
 However, there are some limitations.
 Unlike the best home security cameras, the Echo Show won't alert you when motion has been detected in the camera’s field of view.
 In addition, the cameras won’t record footage to be reviewed at a later date – this is purely a live stream function.